 Christianity is the most practiced religion in the world, and it does not support the concept of reincarnation.
 However, the concept of life after death is strongly adhered to by its followers.

 Two concepts run side by side in Christian communities.
 There is the belief that after death, the soul will be judged according to how each person lived their life.
-They will then go to heaven or hell depending on that judgment.
+They will then go to heaven or hell (or the "second death") depending on that judgment.
 There is also a belief in the final Day of Judgment that will occur after the resurrection of every person on earth.
 Every dead or living will then be answerable for their worldly deeds.
 This is when the final Day of Judgement will occur.

 Islam and Christianity share similar beliefs regarding life after death.
 However, the difference between the two is, according to Islam, before the final Day of Judgment, every dead soul remains in a state where it is rewarded or punished prior to their final reward or punishment and placement into heaven or hell.